3 years full-time

 Our Department has strong links to global policy makers including UNEP and WHO

 Environmental geography gives you the tools to develop sustainable solutions to environmental problems.
-For example, you will learn about the effect of climate change on biodiversity, the impact of humans on environmental resources and much more.
+For example, you will learn about the impact of humans on environmental resources, how climate change is impacting and changing landscapes and you will consider the changes needed to address complex sustainability problems.

 The first year modules give you an introduction to the basics of the course, providing you with a foundation for advanced material in the future.